MATH 116 – Final Exam Practice (Fall 2024)

 D. \(175 < x \le 200\)

-Break-even means revenue = cost.
+Break-even means profit is zero, so revenue equals cost.
+Set

 Problem 3